No Mess Adhesive

-- When using cartridges with a dispensing gun, as soon as you have dispensed a bead of adhesive release the back pressure on the gun (pull the plunger back a bit).
+- When using cartridges with a dispensing gun, as soon as you have dispensed a bead of adhesive, release the back pressure on the gun (pull the plunger back a bit).
 Removing the cartridge from the gun and tapping the base of it on a workbench also helps stop the dribbling.
 Make sure to have an old tray at hand to rest the cartridge on and collect any drips and dribbles.
 Adhesives with good “cut-off” and less stringing are preferable to stringy products when considering mess and wastage.

 Isopropanol alcohol on a clean paper towel or rag is very handy to remove uncured adhesive mess and is unlikely to attack plastic components.
 Removing a more aggressive mess or cured adhesive is trickier.
-Acetone or methylene chloride can be used to try to dissolve stubborn adhesive but these will damage vulnerable plastic substrates.
-Make sure you have plenty of paper towels cloth, or rag to hand before even opening a bottle or cartridge of adhesive.
-Note that when large quantities of cyanoacrylate adhesives are accidentally spilled the area should be flooded with water, which will cause the liquid cyanoacrylate to cure.
+Acetone or methylene chloride can be used to try to dissolve stubborn adhesive, but these will damage vulnerable plastic substrates.
+Make sure you have plenty of paper towels, cloth, or rags to hand before even opening a bottle or cartridge of adhesive.
+Note that when large quantities of cyanoacrylate adhesives are accidentally spilled, the area should be flooded with water, which will cause the liquid cyanoacrylate to cure.
 The cured material can then be scraped from the surface.
 The liquid adhesive should not be wiped up with rags or tissue.
 The fabric will cause polymerization, and large quantities of adhesive will generate heat on cure, causing smoke and strong irritating vapors.